 - Workshops are held every 3rd Wednesday of each month from 7:30-9:00 PM Eastern Standard Time.
 (Please note there are exceptions.)

 - If you are looking to have your work reviewed, you need to submit your work by no later than the 2nd Wednesday and participate in the critique process.
+(New submissions please email [email protected] no later than 6:00PM ET to receive the link to submit before midnight)

 - Submitting on the 2nd Wednesday of the month gives everyone a week to read all the submissions and produce critiques for everyone's work.
 Once you submit your work, you too will receive access to the submissions where you will also need to prepare a brief critique on every piece of work submitted.
 (You'll also receive a guide for writing critiques--it's really easy and a quick read).
 We have also recently added an "early bird submission" for those writers who want to submit longer than 6 pages.
 It's due on the 1st Wednesday of the month, giving readers two weeks to review their work.